 ‘OK…’ Michelle slips off one of her shoes.
 ‘Have you heard of the shoe fairy?’

 ‘I’m the shoe fairy.
 And … and I’m going to make everything better.’
 She waves a hand over the shoe.
-The twins clutch each other as it grows and grows.
+The twins clutch each other as the shoe grows and grows.
 Michelle stands and says, ‘If you get in, climb over the side and lie down, I’ll close the shoe with my magic.
-Inside will be your real world, mum, dad, everything back to normal.’
+Inside will be your real world, your mum, dad, everything back to normal.’

 Tam says, ‘Rodge as well?’